 Getting pregnant is simultaneously the most amazing and simplest thing a woman can do.
 Short of there being problems that would make being impregnated biologically difficult or impossible, we can literally conceive of a human being while asleep or in a coma, with someone we have absolutely no feelings for, or in the case of rape, someone whom we fear and loathe.
-It’s amazing thanks to nature but your human effort shouldn’t even afford you a pat on the back (now nurturing a child in utero is different).
-It’s actually taken more work to prevent pregnancy since puberty.
+It’s amazing thanks to nature, but real talk, your human effort should barely even afford you a pat on the back (now nurturing a child in utero is different).
+It has actually taken more work to prevent pregnancy since puberty.
 And I feel like folks aren’t very open and honest about how they came to have babies when not blatantly trying.
 Unless you are in denial or a product of Abstinence Only Education, you know how babies are made.
 I assert that after a certain point, usually around your early 20s, if you get pregnant, even if you claim it was an accident, deep down you knew you made a decision.
-No, it may not have been a definite, “let’s start trying” type of thing but you kind of said “hey, I’m going to roll the dice and see what happens.”
-You may have experienced Pregger’s Remorse and regretted the dice roll, but you knew that at that moment when things could’ve gone a different way you thought “I doubt that it will happen but eh, let’s see.”
+No, it may not have been a definite, “let’s start trying” type of thing, but you basically said, “hey, I’m going to roll the dice and see what happens.”
+You may have experienced Pregger’s Remorse and regretted the dice roll, but you knew that at that moment, when things could’ve gone a different way, you thought, “I doubt that it will happen but eh, let’s see.”
 So the fact that I don’t have children means that I have made a conscious decision about not wanting to have them up to this point.

 *A second version of this post can be found at: The Shadow League: Analyzing The Street Harassment Epidemic